Online reviews matter. While it helps the next customer to make a buying decision, it helps the search engine to improve organic visibility.

-Believe it or not, consistent good reviews often make a business seem fraudulent.
+Believe it or not, consistently good reviews often make a business seem fraudulent.
 Hiding reviews is never a good idea.
 Removing or hiding honest customer reviews is a weak move.
 A combination of positive and negative reviews builds credibility for a brand.

 Research says that many customers seek negative reviews online to understand any possible shortcomings they might face when ordering a product.
-If these shortcomings isn’t a hassle to an individual, they are likely to proceed with their purchase.
+If these shortcomings aren’t a hassle to an individual, they are likely to proceed with their purchase.
 However, the positive must outweigh the negative in these scenarios.

 One of the brilliant methods of dealing with negative reviews is acknowledging them.
 Negative reviews should be perceived as constructive criticism or feedback.
 Your social team must evaluate and respond to these comments as quickly as possible with relevant solutions.

-Sometime ago, I had a frustrating experience with a clothing brand.
-I took the liberty to convey my problem on Facebook and to my surprise, the social media team responded within few hours.
-They acknowledged my problem, noted my concern as a feedback and granted me an apology.
+Some time ago, I had a frustrating experience with a clothing brand.
+I took the liberty to convey my problem on Facebook and to my surprise, the social media team responded within a few hours.
+They acknowledged my problem, noted my concern as feedback, and granted me an apology.

-People were more impressed with the response they granted, and applauded their honesty.
+People were more impressed with the response they granted and applauded their honesty.
 Hence, it is better to scout these negative comments, understand the concern and interact with these customers.
 You will learn more about your service through these reviews.
 Notice the most common concern mentioned in these negative reviews and take immediate action or release a statement, based on the situation.

 Remember, it is your agents who will be dealing with angry and disappointed customer reviews.
 And you wouldn’t want one of them to say the wrong thing!
 A wrong or arrogant response to a negative review can go viral and tarnish your brand image.
 Hence, create a plan and share it with your agents on how to deal with negative reviews.

 It is wise to consider that your customer might have tried getting help, before posting a negative review.
 Therefore, it will be better to not greet them with a generic apology.
-Instead, encourage your agents to demonstrate empathy, honesty, politeness and maybe a little bit of humor or positivity to liven up the moment.
+Instead, encourage your agents to demonstrate empathy, honesty, politeness, and maybe a little bit of humor or positivity to liven up the moment.
 The positive part can be done by adding free credits to the customer’s account, offering them free delivery for their next purchase, or any sort of discount.

 Ensure, that your agents are thoroughly versed with your game plan and they must not go off-script without consultation in this regard.

 Sometimes customers are not satisfied with an apology and want the mistake to be rectified.
 Often leading into such conversations publicly is not a brilliant choice.
-Continuous commenting with the baggage of social image at stake, can lead to an escalation.
+Continuous commenting with the baggage of social image at stake can lead to an escalation.

 The best thing to do is to ask the customer to communicate via a private channel.
 You can ask them to message you privately or you can collect their information and schedule a call-back.

-With C-Zentrix Omnichannel, your agents can easily take a social post of a customer to a direct message and maintain privacy of the discussion.
+With C-Zentrix Omnichannel, your agents can easily take a social post of a customer to a direct message and maintain the privacy of the discussion.

 Source: Text Request